 It could happen.
 You might have what every nursing school wants, yet not all your stars align and you end up waitlisted.
-It just may be that the program is already filled, and you have been put on the nursing school waitlist in the event that someone (or many someones, depending on where you fall in queue) drop out.
+It just may be that the program is already filled, and you have been put on the nursing school waitlist in the event that someone drops out.

 Most nursing programs have a limited number of seats, and they tend to fill up rather quickly.
 If you’re one of many placed on the list, here are a few things you can do while you wait:

 - Definitely accept the spot on the waitlist; you can always decline it later.

 - Go to a community college or trade school to get some of those prerequisites out of the way.

 - Call the admissions office and let them know you’re really interested in attending the nursing program.

 Wherever you end up, whether it’s your first, second, or only choice, make sure the school runs an accredited nursing program, or you won’t be able to take the NCLEX upon graduation, the test you need to become licensed.

 HOW HARD IS NURSING SCHOOL?